 The full list is available on Google Scholar and DBLP.
 Also, see further below for “authorizer” links to my ACM publications.

 • Quest Complete: the Holy Grail of Gradual Security.
 Tianyu Chen and Jeremy G. Siek.
+Accepted for publication at PLDI 2024.
 Draft on arXiv.
-November 2023.

 • An Introduction to Step-indexed Logical Relations via Type Safety for STLC + fix.
 Jeremy G. Siek.
 IU PL Wonks, November 2023. video and slides